Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Methodology For Choosing The Best Agile Project Management Tools

-This is the methodology that we used when picking the winners in this guide.
+These are the characteristics we considered when picking the winners in this guide.
 You can weigh these considerations according to your personal needs as you’re shopping around.

 What agile methodology are you currently using to manage your team?
 What methodology are you planning to use moving forward?